krayin/krayin-docs/docs/1.x/graphql-admin-api/getting-started-with-the-api.md

 ## Introduction

-By default the [Bagisto](https://bagisto.com) GraphQL API makes use of the [JWT package](https://jwt.io/) for token-based authentication.
+By default the [Krayin CRM](https://krayincrm.com) GraphQL API makes use of the [JWT package](https://jwt.io/) for token-based authentication.

 So, let's try to authenticate the Admin by using **JWT**.
 Please send valid **User Agent** header in your request whether you are using postman, curl or some other clients.